 Development of a biotensegrity focused therapy for the treatment of pelvic organ prolapse: A retrospective case series

-ABSTRACT Introduction: Pelvic organ prolapse (POP), the bulging of pelvic organs into the vagina, is a common condition thought to be caused by weak pelvic tissue.
+Journal of Bodywork & Movement Therapies 24 (2020) 115-125 ABSTRACT Introduction: Pelvic organ prolapse (POP), the bulging of pelvic organs into the vagina, is a common condition thought to be caused by weak pelvic tissue.
 There is a paucity of evidence supporting current treatment approaches.
-This case series proposes a new biotensegrity-focused hypothesis that POP is caused by taut pelvic tissue and that releasing…
+This case series proposes a new biotensegrity-focused hypothesis that POP…